 Tissue heart valves (sometimes called “bioprosthetic” valves) are harvested from pig heart valves (porcine) or from the sac surrounding the heart of a cow (bovine).
 These tissues are treated and neutralized so that the body will not reject them.
 Some tissue valves are mounted on a frame or stent; while others are used directly (stentless).

 The primary advantage of tissue valves is that they usually do not require long-term blood thinner therapy (e.g. warfarin).
 These medications reduce the rate at which blood clots are formed which can cause stroke or embolism, while creating an increase in risk of bleeding events.
-For most tissue valve patients, taking an aspirin a day is sufficient therapy.3 However, approximately one-third of patients with a tissue valve do not benefit from this, because they have a blood thinner (e.g. warfarin) requirement for other heart or vascular conditions (e.g. atrial fibrillation and deep venous thrombosis).4
+For most tissue valve patients, taking an aspirin a day is sufficient therapy.3 However, approximately 1/3 of patients with a tissue valve do not benefit from this, because they have a blood thinner requirement for other heart or vascular conditions.4

-One of the objectives of a valve replacement procedure is to restore enough blood flow through the valve to the rest of the body to allow patients to maintain their lifestyle and to be able to exercise.3 The more the blood flow is restricted through the valve for a patient, the more it may limit the possible level of activity (Figs. 1,2).
-Heart valve replacement with tissue valves can restore blood flow3,8-12 that may allow patients to return to a relatively normal lifestyle.
+One of the objectives of a valve replacement procedure is to restore enough blood flow through the valve to the rest of the body to allow patients to maintain their active lifestyle.3 The more the blood flow is restricted through the valve for a patient, the more it may limit the possible level of activity (Figs. 1,2).
+Heart valve replacement with tissue valves can restore blood flow3,5-9 that may allow patients to return to a relatively normal lifestyle.

-The primary disadvantage of tissue valves is their tendency to wear out and require replacement, especially in patients less than 65 years old (Fig. 3).
-The lifetime of tissue valves significantly depends on the patient’s age at the time of the valve replacement surgery.
-Table 1 below provides some examples of the average time and the shortest time between valve replacement surgery with a tissue valve and when the valve failed based on patient age.3,5 Some tissue valves fail after 4 to 6 years in patients less than 65 years old.
-Some tissue valves fail after 7 to 10 years in patients greater than 65 years old.
-Risk factors that may increase the likelihood of failure include: “[…] conditions affecting calcium metabolism or when calcium containing chronic drug therapies are used, including children, adolescents, young adults, and patients on a high calcium diet or maintenance hemodialysis.”6
+The primary disadvantage of tissue valves is their tendency to wear out and require replacement, especially in patients ≤ 65 years old (Fig. 3).10,11 The lifetime of tissue valves significantly depends on the patient’s age at the time of the valve replacement surgery.
+For patients less than 65 years old, some aortic tissue valves begin to fail after only 5 years10 and some mitral tissue valves begin to fail as early as 4 years after implant11.
+For patients greater than 65 years old, some tissue valves fail after 7 to 10 years.10 Risk factors that may increase the likelihood of failure include: “[…] conditions affecting calcium metabolism or when calcium containing chronic drug therapies are used, including children, adolescents, young adults, and patients on a high calcium diet or maintenance hemodialysis.”12

-Fig. 3, Image of calcified tissue valve that is worn out.
+Fig. 3, Image of calcified aortic tissue valve that is worn out.

 Homograft Valve (Ross Procedure)